ClairBerlin/managair/doc/api.md

     - `filter[from]` Start timestamp as Unix epoch.
 Defaults to `0`; i.e.,1970-01-01T00:00:00Z, if not provided.
     - `filter[to]` End timestamp as Unix epoch.
 Defaults to the current system time `now()`.
 - `/api/v1/nodes/<node_id>/timeseries/` Detail resource for the time-series reported by the specified node.
-  - [GET] Returns the time series reported by the given node. **Question: How to restrict the time slice to match the attribution between node and organization?** Supports querying for time slices.
-Identical to the resource at `/api/v1/timeseries/<node_id>/`.
+  - [GET] Returns the time series reported by the given node. **Question: How to restrict the time slice to match the attribution between node and organization?** Identical to the resource at `/api/v1/timeseries/<node_id>/`.
+Supports querying for time slices:
-- `/api/v1/nodes<node_id>/timeseries/<from>/<to>/` Timeseries resource for the given time slice.
-  - [GET] Return a detail resource that contains the measurement time series of the given node for the time slice between the given time stamps.
-    - `from`: Start timestamp as Unix epoch.
+    - `filter[from]`: Start timestamp as Unix epoch.
 Defaults to `0`; i.e., 1970-01-01T00:00:00Z.
-    - `to`: End timestamp as Unix epoch.
+    - `filter[to]`: End timestamp as Unix epoch.
 Defaults to the current system time `now()`.
 - `/api/v1/nodes/<node_id>/relationships/installations/` Relationship resource to manage the attribution of a node to a room over time.
 This resource is the counterpart to `/api/v1/rooms/<room_id>/relationships/installations/`.
   - [GET] List the installations of the given node over time.
   - [POST]